 Ins spect/Adjust Initially Ensure wheelchair rolls straight (no excessive drag or pull to one side).
-Ensure arms are secure but easy to release and adjustment levers engage properly (on ASBA only).
+Ensure arms are secure but easy to release and adjustment levers engage properly (or ASBA only).
 Ensure adjustable height arms operate and lock securely.
-Ensure arm pivot points are free of wear and looseness.
-Inspect seat and back upholstery for rips or sagging.
 Ensure armrest pads sit flush against arm tubes.
+Ensure seat is secured to wheelchair frame.
 Ensure seat release latch is functional.
 Replace if necessary.
-Ensure wheel mounting bolts are secure on drive wheels.
-Ensure no excessive side movement or binding when drive wheels are lifted and spun when disengaged (freewheeling).
+Ensure wheel mounting nuts are secure on drive wheels.
+Ensure there is no excessive side movement or binding when drive wheels are lifted and spun when disengaged (freewheeling).
 Ensure wheel/fork assembly has proper tension when caster is spun.
 Caster should come to a gradual stop.
-CAUTION with any vehicle, wheels and tires should be checked periodically for cracks and ear and should be replaced as necessary.
 Loosen/tighten caster locknut if wheel wobbles noticeably or binds to a stop.
 Ensure all caster/wheel/fork/headtube fasteners are secure.
 Inspect tires for flat spots and wear.
+Inspect and clean the stability lock gears.
 Clean upholstery and armrests.
 Check that all labels are present and legible.
 Replace if necessary.